Wisbell/tandem-trivia/README.md

 If you would like a challenge, consider adding unit tests to display your commitment to quality code.

+---
+### Project Todo List
+---

-### TODO - Main Goals
+#### Main Goals
-- Add acceptance criteria as goals
-- Add to heroku hosting
-- Add unit testing for functions
-- Add UI testing w jest? -> see tset folder in main directory
-- Clean up README, remove old readmes -> testing shield at top of page?
-- Player can view all questions
+- [x] User can view all questions
-- Player can view the answer choices
+- [x] User can view the answer choices
-- Player can view the correct answer on submit
+- [x] User can view the correct answer on submit
-- Player can view their score
+- [x] User can view their score
-- [ ] Model Data
-- [ ] Create User Stories
-- [ ] Create Views
-- [ ] Complete User Stories

-### TODO - User Stories
-- [ ] A user can view one question at a time during a round of trivia
+- [x] User can view one question at a time during a round of trivia
-- [ ] A user can choose one answer at a time
+- [x] User can choose one answer at a time
-- [ ] A user can view the correct answer to a question after submitting an answer
+- [x] User can view the correct answer to a question after submitting an answer
-- [ ] A user can view

-### TODO - Readme Goals
-- [ ] Add a installation/starting section when finished
-- [ ] Add testing shield to see if tests pass at top of readme
+#### Planning
+- [x] Model Data
+- [x] Create User Stories (from acceptance criteria, etc)
+- [x] Create Views

+#### Extras
 - [ ] Add Heroku hosting and link to the herkoku server

-### TODO - Stretch goals
+- [ ] Add testing shield to see if tests pass at top of readme if possible
 - [ ] Figure out how to do testing for SSR NestJS projects
-  - Research front end testing
-  - Unit test simple functions
+  - Unit test simple functions/e2e view testing
+  - See spec files in controllers/services
+  - Research testing front end
 - [ ] Add Multiple users
+  - CRUD for users
+    - login
+    - logout
+    - keep track of games played
+    - start/stop trivia round, ie. give up on a round if they want
+- [ ] Add different difficulty levels of questions, ie: easy, medium, hard